User Guide (Latest)

 To customize your project’s environment, you can use familiar files (e.g. requirements.txt) and interfaces.
 For example, you can install packages, write scripts, configure environment variables, add bind and volume mounts, and more.
 This allows you to tailor your project to fit your specific needs.

-Once you’ve made changes to your project’s environment, AI Workbench will automatically generate a Dockerfile/Containerfile for you and use it to build an image for your project.
-This image will include all the changes you’ve made, so you can easily test and share your configuration.
+After you’ve made changes to your project’s environment, AI Workbench automatically generates a Dockerfile/Containerfile for you and uses it to build an image for your project.
+This image includes all the changes you’ve made, so you can easily test and share your configuration.

 Next Packages